EdoardoCostantini/paper-template/README.md

   - `mtcars.rds` is just an example dataset
 - **figure** is the folder where the pictures will be stored.
 You do not need to actively interact with this folder.
 - **style** is the folder containing the .cls and .bst files for general formatting of the manuscript.

+# How to compile pdfs

+## Clean version
+You can compile any desired version of the paper using the `compile.sh` bash script.

+1. Create a `document_version.Rnw` with the desired latex preamble (style, paper title, authors, etc.)
+2. Add calls to the desired sections to include in the manuscript
+    - Include `section_##.Rnw` by using
+    - Include `section_##.tex` by using
+3. Open a terminal window located at the root of the paper folder
+4. Execute the following line of code in the terminal
+    <pre><code>. compile.sh document_version.Rnw</code></pre>
+    which will create a `document_version.pdf` in the pdf folder.
+    For example,
+    <pre><code>. compile.sh main-arxiv.Rnw</code></pre>
+    produces the `main-arxiv.pdf` file
+## Track-changes versions

+After a few commits, you might want to generate a pdf showing the differences between the current version of the paper and any previous one.
+This can be done easily with the `trackChanges.sh` bash script.
+To achieve this, run the following command in a terminal window located at the root of the paper folder:
+    <pre><code>. trackChanges.sh document_version.Rnw SHA_old SHA_new </code></pre>
+    which will create a `document_version-SHA_old-SHA_new.pdf` in the pdf folder.
+    For example,
+    <pre><code>. compile.sh main-arxiv.Rnw </code></pre>
+    produces the `main-arxiv.pdf` file

 # Repository structure